pletzer/firstStepsInViz/README.md

 ### I want to see inside!

 One possibility is to cut through the data.
-We'll create a `vtkCutter` object and indicate to VTK that we will cut the domain with a `vtkPlane`:
+We'll create a `vtkCutter` object and let VTK know that we will cut the domain with a `vtkPlane`:
 ```python
 plane = vtk.vtkPlane()
 plane.SetPosition(0.5, 0.5, 0.5)